tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Directories-and-Files.md

 Only the account owner may call this operation.

 ## Remarks
-The value returned in the `Content-Length` element corresponds to the value of the file’s `x-ms-content-length` header.
+The value returned in the `Content-Length` element corresponds to the value of the file's `x-ms-content-length` header.

 Note that each `Directory` element returned counts toward the maximum result, just as each `File` element does.
 Files and directories are listed intermingled in lexically sorted order in the response body.